Jugend forscht in a Nutshell

 Volunteers – More than 5,000 teachers support Jugend forscht as project advisors and contest managers.
 Over 3,000 specialists, academics and experts from the business community evaluate the work.
 Their volunteering activities are a crucial pillar of Jugend forscht.

 Contest levels – The contest is organized on a decentralized basis and replicates the federal structure of the Federal Republic.
 It takes place on three levels.
 In February the participants compete in a regional contest.
 In March the winners can compete at the state level, and those who come out on top on this occasion qualify for the Federal Contest held in May.
-All in all there are over 110 contests annually.
+All in all there are 120 contests annually.

 Participants – The contest is for young people up to the age of 21.
 Schoolchildren who wish to participate must be at least in fourth grade in the year of registration.
 Students can participate only in the year in which their higher education courses begin.
 Since it was founded, more than a quarter of a million young people have taken part in Jugend forscht.